Paser Regency: History

 On 26 June 1959, Pasir was first established as a regency in East Kalimantan, after being separated from Kotabaru in South Kalimantan, for "historic and social-economic reasons".
 At the time of its formation, it originally consisted of four districts as mentioned: Central Pasir, North Pasir (not to be confused with Penajam North Paser), Pasir Hulu, and South Pasir.
 Meanwhile, it largely inherited the borders from Onderafdeeling Pasir, with the exception of parts south of modern East Kalimantan–South Kalimantan border (still part of Kotabaru till this day).
+Little are known the archives relating to its separation from South Kalimantan.

 Twenty-eight years later, on 13 October 1987, Pasir annexed the district of Penajam, then known as Balikpapan Seberang.
-The northeastern districts were later separated on 10 April 2002 to form Penajam North Paser.
+Four northeastern districts, namely Penajam, Sepaku (created in 1996), Waru, and Babulu (also created in 1996), were later separated on 10 April 2002 to form Penajam North Paser.
 On 22 August 2007, Pasir was officially renamed to Paser by the regional government.